- No win. No fee.

 Walking the dog

-When the executor or administrator of the claimant’s estate brings the claim, they make the claim on behalf of everyone who falls within the circumstances above.
+When the executor or administrator of the claimant’s estate brings the negligence claim, they make the claim on behalf of everyone who falls within the circumstances above.

 In addition to the above, certain relatives can also claim a fixed bereavement award if the deceased’s death was caused by medical negligence.
 Those who can claim are limited to: